davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 Just about every distributed system has a consensus algorithm running it in somewhere.
 Even if you have never written code to call into a consensus algorithm, the fancy distributed replicated database you're using probably depend on consensus internally, as do any cloud services you might be using.
 But what makes consensus so fundamental?
 Why do so many systems rely on one?

-One of the fun (or maybe "fun") parts of programming distributed systems is that some common tasks that are trivial in normal code turn out to be really hard in distributed code.
+One of the fun (or maybe "fun") parts of programming distributed systems is that quite a few common tasks that are trivial in normal code turn out to be really hard in distributed code.
 Consensus helps turn problems like that back into something more tractable.
 To see what I mean, let's try a couple of examples:

 ## Example: Picking a Random User

 Let's say we're writing code for a message board website, and we want to add a 'user of the day' function where we spotlight one particular user at random each day.
 How do write code to pick a user once, and only once each day?

-In normal code, this is pretty easy to do: just write code that picks a user:
+In normal code, the solution is pretty simple, it might look like this:

 ```java
 User getUserOfTheDay() {